Storing survival food correctly increases its lifespan and reduces the risk of spoilage.

 As each item on this can rack is visible, you can check expiration dates and rotate your cans accordingly.

 When organized correctly, the gently sloping shelves will ensure the oldest cans roll to the front of the rack, making them easily accessible.
-Add new products at the back of the rack to ensure appropriate FIFO rotation, although this can be tricky if it’s pushed up against a wall.
+Add new products at the back of the frame to ensure appropriate FIFO rotation, although this can be tricky if pushed up against a wall.

 Unlike some can organizers, which can be adjusted to fit almost any shelf width, this can rack organizer has a standard width of 17,” which is consistent with most pantry shelves and cabinets.
 It could prove problematic in smaller storage spaces, however.